bnjenner/impaqt/README.md

     -w, --window-size INTEGER
           Window size to use to parition genome for read collection.
 Default: 2500.
     -m, --min-count INTEGER
           Minimum read count to initiate DBSCAN transcript identification algorithm.
-(Minimum of 10) Default: 10.
+(Minimum of 10)
+          Default: 25.
     -p, --count-percentage INTEGER
           Minimum read count percentage for identifying core reads in DBSCAN algorithm.
-This will be the threshold unless percentage is less than 10.
-Default: 10.
+This will be the threshold unless number of reads is less than 10.
+Default: 5.
     -e, --epsilon INTEGER
           Distance (in base pairs) for DBSCAN algorithm.
 Default: 150.
     -f, --feature-tag STRING